 To view the page as the student sees it, click “In Context” in the upper right-hand corner.
 When you’re ready to make a comment, you’ll need to return to the “Questions” view.

 Step 2: Add Comments on Student Responses

-Providing feedback early in the writing process is a chance to encourage students and to address common issues such as overly broad topics, thesis statements without a debatable position, poor evidence, and so on.
+By providing feedback early in the writing process, you can both encourage students and address common issues such as overly broad topics, thesis statements without a debatable position, poor evidence, and so on.

 1. Click “Add Comment” to begin typing your feedback.

 2. Click “Save Comment” to send your comment to the student.

 Use the left/right arrows beside the student’s name to stay on the same page and switch between different students.